Ironton schools to require masks for students - The Tribune

 Ironton schools to require masks for students

-When Ironton students return to in-person learning on today, school officials say masks will be required due to the COVID-19 pandemic.
+When Ironton students return to in-person learning today, school officials say masks will be required due to the COVID-19 pandemic.

 The district made the announcement Tuesday evening, a reversal of the previous position, where masks would be optional.